 It requires less paperwork compared to a typical FHA loan and is much quicker to close.

 It is much easier to qualify for compared to an FHA loan.
 As long as your credit score is above 620, you can get approved for the loan.
 If your credit score is below 620 we recommend this resource for improving your score.

 Once you have built 20% equity in your home, you can cancel your mortgage insurance.

 Apart from this, Genworth also offers several programs for prospective homebuyers and mortgage insurance policyholders.

 This is an online educational course designed for people who are thinking of buying their first home.
 The course explains the process of buying a house in great detail – right from choosing the right type of loan to saving money on mortgage payments, home maintenance, and many more.

 Homeowner Assistance Program

-This is a program which is designed to help people who are not able to pay their mortgage due to extenuating circumstances.
+This is a program that is designed to help people who are not able to pay their mortgage due to extenuating circumstances.

-It offers a number of options – from affordable repayment plans to loan modifications, short sale, and deed-in-lieu of foreclosure – to help you pay your mortgage and avoid foreclosure.
+It offers many options – from affordable repayment plans to loan modifications, short sale, and deed-in-lieu of foreclosure – to help you pay your mortgage and avoid foreclosure.

 Homebuyer Privileges Program